honeymath/honeymath/README.md

 ## 🌱 I’m currently learning...

-I am interested in this project [Mr Randeer](https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor), where the prompt is in code-format, making GPT scriptable!
+I am interested in building an AI agent and workflow automation.
+I am building APIs to equipped my GPTs with arms and legs.
+Although Apple Intellegence is coming, I think being able to build these on my own would give me some flexibility.

 ## 📫 How to reach me: